retaildevcrews/codespaces-images/README.md

 # Kind Dev Cluster on Codespaces

-This will setup a Kubernetes developer cluster using `kind`/`k3d` and `GitHub Codespaces`
+> Setup a Kubernetes Developer Cluster using `kind` or `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+> [GitHub Codespaces](https://github.com/features/codespaces) is currently in preview

 ## Fork this repo

-- Fork the repo and use the fork for the following steps
+- Fork this repo and use your fork to run GitHub Codespaces

 ## Open with Codespaces